Oil and gas have boomed in New Mexico. Its schools are contending with pollution’s effects

 “There needs to be a robust study to actually answer these questions,” said Andrea Felix, vice president of regulatory affairs for the New Mexico Oil and Gas Association (NMOGA).
 Felix said other sources of emissions, such as cars and trucks, are likely a larger source of air quality problems near wells.

-“Companies follow the best available science” for well placement and emissions controls, Felix said, and also contribute huge amounts of money to the state’s education budget through streams like royalties and direct expenditures.
+“Companies follow the best available science” for well placement and emissions controls, Felix said, and also contribute huge amounts of money to the state’s education budget.
 In the most recent fiscal year, oil and gas revenue supported $1.7 billion in K-12 spending in New Mexico, according to a NMOGA report.

 Officials with Loving Municipal Schools are also skeptical of the alarm over the wells.
 Loving Superintendent Lee White said the school district used funds from the oil and gas industry to pay for a new wing at the elementary school, a science lab for students, turf on the sports field and training and professional development for teachers.
 He said the industry’s contributions to state coffers can’t be ignored.